-- 1. Village Core Immediate Transit Oriented Development centered on the proposed commuter rail station and within a 1⁄4 mile to promote walkability, pedestrian orientation and social engagement.
+1. Village Core - Immediate Transit Oriented Development centered on the proposed commuter rail station and within a 1⁄4 mile to promote walkability, pedestrian orientation and social engagement.
 The Village Core will feature vertically integrated mixed-use buildings of higher density and intensity standards to promote a vibrant and active nucleus.
 Site design shall be at a pedestrian scale with buildings oriented to street.
 For the purpose of this PUD we will focus on Transect Core 1.
-Key elements for the Village Core include high density mixed use development comprised of commercial spaces, offices and apartments/multi-family housing, public spaces to promote common ownership and allow for interactive social spaces, common urban design characteristics, multi-modal transportation, and interconnected pedestrian networks. - 2.
-Village Center Begins near the 1⁄4 mile point and extends to approximately 1⁄2 mile from the proposed transit facility and commuter rail site and also features a pedestrian orientation with additional street types and parking configurations.
+Key elements for the Village Core include high density mixed use development comprised of commercial spaces, offices and apartments/multi-family housing, public spaces to promote common ownership and allow for interactive social spaces, common urban design characteristics, multi-modal transportation, and interconnected pedestrian networks.

+Village Center - Begins near the 1⁄4 mile point and extends to approximately 1⁄2 mile from the proposed transit facility and commuter rail site and also features a pedestrian orientation with additional street types and parking configurations.
 The Village Center is also intended to be compact mixed use but at a lesser intensity than the Village Core to provide a transition to the Village Edge with a greater concentration of integrated housing types.

-For the purpose of this PUD there are no parcels designated as Village Center. - For the purpose of this PUD there are no parcels designated as Village Center.
-Village Edge The Village Edge begins near the 1/2 mile point and extends to approximately 3/4 mile from the proposed transit facility and commuter rail site.
+For the purpose of this PUD there are no parcels designated as Village Center.

+Village Edge - The Village Edge begins near the 1/2 mile point and extends to approximately 3/4 mile from the proposed transit facility and commuter rail site.
 The Village Edge has lower densities and intensities than the Core and Center.
 The Edge generally accommodates limited neighborhood scale commercial uses and housing in the form of the "missing middle" and the more traditional single family detached home.
 The Village Edge is still within the cone of walkability and connectivity is vital.
-Key elements within the Village Edge include diverse housing types, ublic spaces, urban design to encourage public activity along the streets, interconnected mobility networks including multi-use trails, and a variety of housing types.
+Key elements within the Village Edge include diverse housing types, public spaces, urban design to encourage public activity along the streets, interconnected mobility networks including multi-use trails, and a variety of housing types.

-The regulating plan also determines street types (see Page 23), a connected roadway network throughout the entire overlay district, and an interconnected multi-use trail network to allow for multi-modal transportation throughout the corridor.
+The regulating plan also determines street types (see Page 23), a connected roadway network throughout the entire overlay district, and an interconnected multi-use trail network to allow for multi-modal transportation throughout the